jitsi/jitsi-meet/doc/quick-install.md

 Launch again a browser with the Jitsi Meet URL and you'll see a telephone icon on the right end of the toolbar.
 Use it to invite SIP accounts to join the current conference.

 Enjoy!

+## Deinstall

+Somethimes the following packages will fail to uninstall properly:

+- jigasi
+- jitsi-videobridge

+When this happens, just run the deinstall command a second time and it should be ok.
+The reason for failure is that not allways the daemons are stopped right away, there is a timeout before the actual stop.
+And if the unistall script goes on before the services' stop, there is an error.
+The second run of the deinstall command fixes this, as by then the jigasi or jvb daemons are already stopped.